fpereiro/proof/notes.md

    - 3arg e1 is for internal use of 3arg e, and 1arg e1 is for internal use of 1arg e.

 3arg e:
-   1) go to the leftmost of the tape
+   1) go to the leftmost of the tape.
-   2) go right until finding either the 3arg or two blanks in a row.
+   2) go right until finding either the 3arg or two consecutive blanks.
    3-1) if it finds 3arg, delete it and -> 1arg.
-   3-2) if it finds two blanks in a row, advance one more position and -> 2arg.
+   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

 2arg e:
-   1) go to the leftmost of the tape
+   1) go to the leftmost of the tape.
-   2) go right until finding either the 3arg or two blanks in a row 3-1) if it finds 3arg, delete it and call again 2arg e with the same arguments.
+   2) go right until finding either the 3arg or two consecutive blanks.
+   3-1) if it finds 3arg, delete it and call again 2arg e with the same arguments.
-   3-2) if it finds two blanks in a row, advance one more position and -> 2arg.
+   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

 While 3arg e deletes only the first 3arg it sees, 2arg e will delete all such symbols from the tape until two blanks are found.